 This page will tell you what kinds of birth control are covered, which health plans have exemptions, how to get free birth control under the Affordable Care Act, and how to get help even if you don’t have insurance.

-UPDATE 2017: A new rule announced Friday, Oct.
-6, 2017, by the Trump administration will relax the ACA’s birth control requirement for employers, meaning fewer women in the workplace will have plans that cover birth control (due to more employers being able to obtain a religious exemption).
+UPDATE 2017: A rule announced Friday, Oct.
+6, 2017 by the Trump administration relaxed the ACA’s birth control requirement for employers, meaning fewer women in the workplace have plans that cover birth control (due to more employers being able to obtain a religious exemption).
 With that said, despite minor changes the ACA is still the law of the land and contraceptive services are still covered.

 What Birth Control Is Covered?